Rajiv Pratap Rudy: Early life

 Rajiv Pratap Rudy was born to Vishwanath Singh and Prabha Singh on 30 March 1962 in Patna, Bihar.
 His ancestral village is Amnour, Saran, Bihar.
 Rudy did his schooling from St. Michael's High School, Patna.
 Later, he completed his pre-university from DAV College, Chandigarh.
 He completed his B.A.
 (Hons.) in Economics at Government College, Chandigarh.
 Later he also got a degree in Law from Panjab University in 1985 and studied post-graduation in Economics from Magadh University in 1987.

 Prior to joining politics, he was a lecturer of Economics in A.N.
 College, Patna.
 He was into student politics at Panjab University at Chandigarh when studying at Government College.

 Personal life

 Rudy married Neelam Pratap on 9 March 1991 at the age of 29.
 They have two daughters.
 Elder daughter, Avshreya Rudy (born 1993), is a lawyer and also a polo player.
 His younger daughter, Atisha Pratap Singh (born 2000), is a kuchipudi dancer.

 Political career

-Rudy started his political journey in 1989 as a campaign manager of Harmohan Dhawan, who contested from the Chandigarh Lok Sabha constituency.
+Rudy entered politics in 1989 as a campaign manager of Harmohan Dhawan, who contested from the Chandigarh Lok Sabha constituency.
 He was actively associated with former prime minister Chandra Shekhar.

 Rudy was first elected in 1990 as a Member of the Bihar Legislative Assembly on Janata Dal ticket from Taraiya at the young age of 28.